Optimal Regulation of Prosumers and Consumers in Smart Energy Communities: Algorithm

 \section{Algorithm}

-In this section, we present distributed and stochastic algorithms for prosumers, consumers, and the community manager.
+This section presents the developed distributed and stochastic algorithms for prosumers, consumers, and the central server.
 The prosumers with solar panels and the prosumers with wind turbines run their respective algorithms to share produced energy.
 Analogously, each consumer runs its algorithm to consume energy.
 At a time step, a prosumer is either active, producing energy, or not active; analogously, an energy consumer is either active, consuming energy, or not active.
 They decide to participate in energy production or consumption based on their response probabilities.
-The community manager updates and broadcasts feedback signals for prosumers with solar panels and prosumers with wind turbines and also for the consumers in the energy community.
-Let us now define the parameters used.
+We consider a central server that keeps track of the active prosumers (having solar panels and wind turbines) and consumers in the community.
+It updates and broadcasts feedback signals for prosumers and consumers.
+Let us now define the parameters used in the solution.
 For $k \in \mathbb{N}$, let $\Theta^\textnormal{s}(k)$ denote the feedback signal for prosumers with solar panels and let $\Theta^\textnormal{w}(k)$ denote the feedback signal for the prosumers with wind turbines.
 Furthermore, let $\Theta^\textnormal{c}(k)$ denote the feedback signal for the energy consumers in the community.
 Let $\tau^\textnormal{s} \in (0,1)$ denote the step size for feedback signals for prosumers with solar panels.
 Analogously, let $\tau^\textnormal{w} \in (0,1)$ denote the step size for feedback signals for prosumers with wind turbines, and let $\tau^\textnormal{c} \in (0,1)$ denote the step size for feedback signals for consumers.
-When a prosumer with solar panels joins the smart energy community at time step $k$, $k \in \mathbb{N}$, it receives the parameter $\Theta^\textnormal{s}(k)$ from the community manager.
-Analogously, prosumers with wind turbines receive $\Theta^\textnormal{w}(k)$ and the energy consumers receive $\Theta^\textnormal{c}(k)$ from the community manager.
-The feedback signal for solar energy prosumers $\Theta^\textnormal{s}(k)$ depends on its value at the previous time step, the step size $\tau^\textnormal{s}$, the desired number of solar panels in the energy community $C_\textnormal{s}$, and the total active solar energy prosumers at the previous time step, for $k \in \mathbb{N}$.
-The community manager updates $\Theta^\textnormal{s}(k)$ according to \eqref{eq:Theta_s} at each time step $k$ and broadcasts it to all solar energy prosumers in the community:
+We also call them as {\em gain parameters}.
+We choose suitable (fixed) values of the gain parameters for faster convergence.
+When a prosumer with solar panels joins the smart energy community at time step $k$, $k \in \mathbb{N}$, it receives the parameter $\Theta^\textnormal{s}(k)$ from the central server.
+Analogously, prosumers with wind turbines receive $\Theta^\textnormal{w}(k)$ and the energy consumers receive $\Theta^\textnormal{c}(k)$ from the central server.
+The feedback signal for solar energy prosumers $\Theta^\textnormal{s}(k)$ depends on its value at the previous time step, the step size $\tau^\textnormal{s}$, the desired number of solar panels $C_\textnormal{s}$, and the total active solar energy prosumers in the community at the previous time step, for $k \in \mathbb{N}$.
+The central server updates $\Theta^\textnormal{s}(k)$ according to \eqref{eq:Theta_s} at each time step $k$ and broadcasts it to all solar energy prosumers in the community: